Gateshead: Toponymy

 Gateshead is first mentioned in Latin translation in Bede's Ecclesiastical History of the English People as ad caput caprae ("at the goat's head").
 This interpretation is consistent with the later English attestations of the name, among them Gatesheued (c.
 1190), literally "goat's head" but in the context of a place-name meaning 'headland or hill frequented by (wild) goats'.
 Although other derivations have been mooted, it is this that is given by the standard authorities.

 A Brittonic predecessor, named with the element *gabro-, 'goat' (cf. Welsh gafr), may underlie the name.
 Gateshead might have been the Roman-British fort of Gabrosentum.

 History

 Early

 There has been a settlement on the Gateshead side of the River Tyne, around the old river crossing where the Swing Bridge now stands, since Roman times.

 The first recorded mention of Gateshead is in the writings of the Venerable Bede who referred to an Abbot of Gateshead called Utta in 623.
+In 875, Vikings under Halfdan Ragnarsson sailed into the River Tyne and sacked monasteries at Tynemouth and Jarrow, before setting up camp at Gateshead.

 In 1068 William the Conqueror defeated the forces of Edgar the Ætheling and Malcolm king of Scotland (Shakespeare's Malcolm) on Gateshead Fell (now Low Fell and Sheriff Hill).

 During medieval times Gateshead was under the jurisdiction of the Bishop of Durham.
 At this time the area was largely forest with some agricultural land.
 The forest was the subject of Gateshead's first charter, granted in the 12th century by Hugh du Puiset, Bishop of Durham.
 An alternative spelling may be "Gatishevede", as seen in a legal record, dated 1430.